- Discover CRC

 Case Summary

-The City of Toronto in 1990 committed to reduce carbon dioxide emissions by 20% by 2005, relative to 1988 levels.
-To implement these mid-term objectives, the City has put in place several mechanisms including:
+In 1990, the City of Toronto committed to reducing carbon dioxide emissions by 20% by 2005, relative to 1988 levels.
+To meet these mid-term objectives, the city implemented several mechanisms including:

-the City of Toronto’s Energy Efficiency Office (EEO); and
+1. the City of Toronto’s Energy Efficiency Office (EEO); and,

-To reduce carbon dioxide emissions and energy use in general, EEO implements a range of programs focused on all sector’s of the Toronto community.
+To reduce carbon dioxide emissions and energy use in general, the EEO implements a range of programs focused on all sectors of the Toronto community.
 Programs include:

-the Better Buildings Partnership focusing on emissions emanating from built structures, including:
+1. the Better Buildings Partnership (BBP) focusing on emissions emanating from built structures, including:

-- the Employee Energy Efficiency Program to reduce the use of energy within day-to-day operations; and
+2. the Employee Energy Efficiency Program to reduce the use of energy within day-to-day operations; and,

 Sustainable Development Characteristics

-Mid-term global change targets such as those identified for the Energy Efficiency Office and the Toronto Atmospheric Fund focus primarily on air quality and the reduction of green-house gas emissions.
-Through the Energy Efficiency Office, the targets are primarily being reached through the introduction of energy-saving technologies within buildings.
-In addition, efforts are being made to encourage the use of energy-saving vehicles as well as a community-wide recognition of the need for energy savings and how these can be accomplished.
-The Toronto Atmospheric Fund, to use its own words, ‘has focused largely on incubating community and city initiatives’ aimed primarily at energy efficiency, alternative means of transportation, the creation of carbon-sinks through the greening of, for example, houses, and/or school, and the possibilities of green power.
+Mid-term global change targets such as those identified for the EEO and the TAF focus primarily on air quality and the reduction of greenhouse gas emissions.
+Through the EEO, targets are primarily reached through the introduction of energy-saving technologies within buildings.
+In addition, efforts are made to encourage the use of energy-saving vehicles as well as a community-wide recognition of the need for energy savings and how these can be accomplished.
+The TAF, to use its own words, "has focused largely on incubating community and city initiatives aimed primarily at energy efficiency, alternative means of transportation, the creation of carbon-sinks through the greening of, houses and/or schools, for example, and the possibilities of green power."

 To summarize, the main sustainable development characteristics of the two programs are that of energy efficiency, and the creation of a livable community through the improvement of air quality.